EliaTogni/Univault/Classes/Simulation.md

 $$\lim_{N \to\infty} \frac{X_1 + \cdots + X_n}{n} = \mu$$

-That is, with certainty, the long-run average of a sequence of independent and identically distributed random variables will converge to its mean.
+That is, with certainty, the long-run average of a sequence of independent and identically distributed Random Variables will converge to its mean.
 While the weak law defines this property in a probabilistic way, the strong law defines it in a deterministic way (with probability $1$).

 -------------------------------------------------------------